 This Compensation Discussion and Analysis ("CD&A") discusses our executive compensation philosophy, objectives and programs, the compensation decisions made under those programs, and the factors considered by the Compensation Committee of our Board of Directors (our "compensation committee") in making those decisions.
-The CD&A focuses on the compensation for our fiscal year ended February 28, 2023 ("fiscal year 2023" or "fiscal 2023"), of those individuals who served as our principal executive officer, our principal financial officer and our two other executive officers during fiscal 2023, collectively referred to as our "named executive officers":
+The CD&A focuses on the compensation for our fiscal year ended February 29, 2024 ("fiscal year 2024" or "fiscal 2024"), of those individuals who served as our principal executive officer, our principal financial officer and our two other executive officers during fiscal 2024, collectively referred to as our "named executive officers":

 - Rajeev Singh, Chief Executive Officer

 - Stephen H. Barnes, Chief Financial Officer

-- Robert Cavanaugh, President
+- · Robert Cavanaugh, President

-- Michael Hilton, Former Chief Innovation Officer (resigned as an executive officer and became a non-employee director in February 2023 see "Hilton Transition" below for more information)
+- Richard Eskew, Executive Vice President, General Counsel, and Chief Compliance Officer

-Because we only had four "executive officers" as defined in Exchange Act Rule 3b-7 during fiscal year 2023, we only have four named executive officers ("NEOs").
-Richard Eskew, our executive vice president and general counsel, was appointed an "executive officer" as defined in Exchange Act Rule 3b-7 subsequent to February 28, 2023.
+Because we only had four "executive officers" as defined in Exchange Act Rule 3b-7 during fiscal year 2024, we only have four named executive officers ("NEOs").